UniMath/agda-unimath/src/metric-spaces/subspaces-metric-spaces.lagda.md

   where

   short-inclusion-subspace-Metric-Space :
-    short-function-Metric-Space (subspace-Metric-Space A S) A short-inclusion-subspace-Metric-Space =
+    short-map-Metric-Space (subspace-Metric-Space A S) A short-inclusion-subspace-Metric-Space =
     short-isometry-Metric-Space
       ( subspace-Metric-Space A S)